A $5k$-vertex Kernel for $P_2$-packing: Preliminaries

 On the other hand, any $P_2$-packing of $G$ contains at most $|A|$ vertex-disjoint $P_2$'s involving vertices in $A$.
 Hence $\mathtt{opt}(G) \le \mathtt{opt}(G - A) + |A|$.
 By definition, the maximum degree in $G[C]$ is at most one, and hence vertices of $C$ participate in no $P_2$ in $G - A$.
 Therefore, $\mathtt{opt}(G - A) = \mathtt{opt}(G')$ and $\mathtt{opt}(G) \le \mathtt{opt}(G') + |A|$. \end{proof}

-To identify reducible sets, we will rely on tools from maximum matching in bipartite graphs.
+To identify reducible sets, we will rely on tools from matching theory.
 In several steps of our algorithm, we will construct an auxiliary bipartite graph $B$; to avoid confusion, we use nodes to refer to elements in $V(B)$.
 The two sides of $B$ are denoted by $L$ and $R$.
-The Hall's theorem states that there is a matching of $B$ saturating $L$ if and only if $|L'| \le |N(L')|$ for all $L' \subseteq L$ \cite{hall-35}.
-We will use the Hopcroft-Karp algorithm \cite{hopcroft-73-bipartite-matching}: In polynomial time we can find either a matching of $B$ saturating $L$ or an inclusion-wise minimal set $L' \subseteq L$ such that $|N(L')| < |L'|$.
-Note that there is a matching between $N(L')$ and $L'$ that saturates $N(L')$: Otherwise by the Hall's theorem, there exists $R' \subseteq N(L')$ such that $|R'| > |N(R') \cap L'|$, but then $L^* = L'\setminus N(R')$ also satisfies $|N(L^*)| < |L^*|$, contradicting the minimality of $L'$.
-Here $N(R') \cap L'$ is nonempty because every node in $R'$ is a neighbor of some node in $L'$. \begin{lemma}[\cite{hopcroft-73-bipartite-matching}] Given a bipartite graph $B$, we can find in polynomial time a matching saturating $L$ or a set $L' \subseteq L$ such that there is a matching between $N(L')$ and $L'$ that saturates $N(L')$. \end{lemma}
+We will use the Hopcroft-Karp algorithm: \begin{lemma}[\cite{hopcroft-73-bipartite-matching}] Given a bipartite graph $B$, we can find in polynomial time a matching saturating $L$ or a set $L' \subseteq L$ such that there is a matching between $N(L')$ and $L'$ that saturates $N(L')$. \end{lemma}